smartcontractkit/documentation/docs/blockchain-integrations-framework/index.md

 1. `make stop_cluster`
 1. `make delete_cluster`

-Install the framework and create an alias:

-1. Obtain the binary from Chainlink Labs and put it in your local directory.
-For example, you can put the binary in `~/bif`.
-1. Create an alias to the binary: `alias bif="~/bif`

-You can now run the framework CLI.
-Use `-h` to see the available commands: `bif integration -h`

 <!--TODO: Sort these steps out
 1. Populate `private_keys` under `networks.evm.base` and `ws_urls` under `networks.evm.overrides.goerli` in `example.toml`.
 1. Start running a soak test `bif integration soak ./docs/integration/example.toml`.